 - A statement of purpose indicating your reasons for undertaking graduate study and your qualifications for the academic program.
 The statement of purpose should clearly describe your interest in Global Studies, especially the subfield and issues that will constitute the focus of your coursework and research.
 You should also discuss your plans for a professional or academic career and how the program in Global Studies can help you achieve these goals;

-- Written work: Please submit a sample of critical writing not to exceed 35 pages; the 35-page maximum may consist of a single paper or two shorter essays of approximately equal length;
+- Written work: Please upload a sample of critical writing not to exceed 35 pages; the 35-page maximum may consist of a single paper or two shorter essays of approximately equal length;

 - Graduate Record Exam (GRE) required.
 Our ETS institution code is 3092.
-(This requirement is waived for Brandeis Alumni and also for applicants from the consortium.)
+(This requirement is waived for Brandeis Alumni and also for applicants from Brandeis' graduate consortium (Tufts University, Boston College, and Boston University).)

 International students: For additional requirements for international applicants (non-U.S. citizens or non-permanent residents), minimum TOEFL, IELTS, or PTE scores, and important information regarding visas, please click here.